Internal Medicine Residency Program

 - A comprehensive point-of-care ultrasound curriculum, which includes didactics, hands-on workshops with advanced simulators, bedside teaching with direct faculty feedback, and interdisciplinary quality assurance programs.

-- We have cultivated a supportive culture that lends itself well to mitigating physician burnout.
+- A continued focus on physician wellness and mitigation of burnout.
 We measure burn out with an annual Maslach burnout inventory, which is reviewed by the program evaluation committee and Cone wellness committee.
 We feature didactics lead by local and national leaders on wellness.
 We offer our residents personal days off, which they can use for personal needs.

-- Technology Stipend - Each resident is given a technology stipend.
+- Technology Stipend - Each resident is given a technology stipend as they enter residency.

 - Videotape reviews of resident/patient encounters, focusing on interviewing skills.

-- Research opportunities in ambulatory medicine, health services, and NIH-funded cancer and AIDS clinical trials; comprehensive computerized patient database.
+- Research opportunities in ambulatory medicine, infectious diseases and cardiology, and others.